 Mayo Clinic works with hundreds of insurance companies and is an in-network provider for millions of people.
 In most cases, Mayo Clinic doesn't require a physician referral.
 Some insurers require referrals or may have additional requirements for certain medical care.
 All appointments are prioritized on the basis of medical need.

 Mayo Clinic surgeons perform many types of robotic surgery.
-Doctors trained in gynecology, urology, cardiovascular and thoracic surgery, otorhinolaryngology, colon and rectal surgery, and other areas conduct robotic surgery to treat many conditions at Mayo Clinic in Arizona.
+Doctors trained in gynecology, urology, cardiovascular and thoracic surgery, otorhinolaryngology, colon and rectal surgery, and other areas conduct robotic surgery to treat many conditions at Mayo Clinic's campus in Arizona.

 For appointments or more information, call the Central Appointment Office at 800-446-2279 (toll-free) 8 a.m. to 5 p.m.
 Mountain Standard Time, Monday through Friday or complete an online appointment request form.